weishengwu/eShopOnContainers---msft/Roadmap-and-Milestones-for-future-releases.md

 - Monolithic ASP.NET MVC app with public area of the eShop (Home page with catalog-view functionality, basically).
 As out of band, separate project (same GitHub repo but separate folder and separate solution)

-- WebForms client: In the Windows Containers fork, implement and add a client ASP.NET WebForms application (running as a Windows Container) consuming the same microservices, as an example of "lift and shift" scenario.
+- WebForms client (Catalog Manager/Simple CRUD maintenance): In the Windows Containers fork, implement and add a client ASP.NET WebForms application (running as a Windows Container) consuming the same microservices, as an example of "lift and shift" scenario.
-For example, a simple CRUD edit WebForms app for the Catalog, consuming the Catalog microservice to add/update/delete products.
+SCENARIO: A simple CRUD edit WebForms app for the Catalog, consuming the Catalog microservice to add/update/delete products.
 As simple as possible..

 - Use a new Health Check Library (Preview) to be provided by the .NET Team.
 That library provided by the .NET team will provide: A model of healthcheckresults, A Middleware to return ok/bad, A polling service calling the healthchek service and publishing results (open/pluggable to orchestrators, App Insights, etc.)
 Our task here will be to use that new lib.